-If you are sitting down with a plate of cooked ribs and want to give your pup the bones, don’t.
+If you are sitting down with a plate of cooked ribs and want to give your pup the leftovers, don’t.
 Cooked bones are never okay to give your dog with one exception we will look at further in this article.
 Ribs don’t count as the exception.

-There are many dangers of cooked bones for canines.
+There are many dangers associated dangers for canines.
 Cooked bones are brittle and when they shatter they can make very sharp edges which can damage or even kill your dog if ingested.

 - Sharp shards of cooked bone can puncture the esophagus, the throat, the stomach, the intestines.
 All of these are emergency situations.
 They can lead to expensive surgery.
 They can lead to serious complications and even death.

 - Hard cooked bones can get lodged in canines mouth, creating lacerations, a great deal of pain, and a trip to the vet.

 - Choking hazard: Your pup is prone to trying to swallow things larger than he can handle.
 It is possible for them to bite off a bit from a larger bone then choke on the chunk.

 - Because cooked bones are hard, if you give your dog one that is too big to choke on, it may still be a dental hazard.
-Canines can and do sometimes shatter their teeth by being overzealous with bones.
+Canines can and do sometimes shatter their teeth by being overzealous with their chewing/gnawing!